mcabane/mcabane.github.io/project1.md

 valuable information.
 They were able to catch issues such as unclear text, errors in functions, and with the A/B testing provided input on which layout was the better.

-Overall referencing guides and tutorials listed in the earlier Research and Background, was useful in fixing the errors and getting the web application to its current state.
+Overall referencing guides and tutorials listed in the earlier Research and Background section above
+were useful in fixing the errors and getting the web application to its current state.

 ## Future Enhancements
 The future enhancements includes the features that were in requirements: